Requirements for Other Health Professions

 Simmons College School of Health Sciences Direct Entry Nursing Program

-The affiliation provides preferred admission to the Simmons School of Health Sciences direct entry graduate nursing program for up to five qualified Providence College students annually.
-Eligibility for preferred admission includes completion of seven prerequisite courses (1 semester each of: General Chemistry, Organic Chemistry, Human Anatomy, Physiology, Microbiology, all with labs; Statistics, and Developmental Psychology/SWK 253: Human Behavior through the Lifespan.), a minimum cumulative GPA of 3.0, and a minimum prerequisite GPA of 3.3.
+The affiliation provides preferred admission to the Simmons School of Health Sciences direct entry graduate nursing program for up to four qualified Providence College students annually.
+Eligibility for preferred admission includes completion of seven prerequisite courses (1 semester each of General Chemistry, Organic Chemistry, Human Anatomy, Physiology, Microbiology, all with labs; Statistics, and Developmental Psychology/SWK 253: Human Behavior through the Lifespan.), a minimum cumulative GPA of 3.0, and a minimum prerequisite GPA of 3.3.
 Simmons will waive the application fee for eligible students who apply for preferred admission.
-Candidates who earn a 3.5 GPA in the prerequisites and overall will receive a Simmons Dean’s Scholarship.
+Candidates who earn a 3.5 GPA in the prerequisites and overall will receive a merit scholarship.

 Johnson and Wales University Center for Physician Assistant Studies Program

 This affiliation provides preferred admission to up to six qualified Providence College students each year.
 Students must complete eleven prerequisite courses in all, ten of which must be completed by December of the year they apply.
-These courses are: Human Anatomy, Physiology, eight credits of General Chemistry and Organic Chemistry, eight credits of Biology, three credits of math, six credits of behavioral science, and six credits of English (satisfied through our core curriculum.)
+These courses are: Human Anatomy, Physiology, eight credits of Chemistry, eight credits of Biology, three credits of Math (preferably statistics), six credits of behavioral science, and six credits of English (satisfied through our core curriculum.)
 Eligible students must have a GPA of 3.30 or higher both overall and for prerequisite courses.
 In addition, students must meet additional requirements for admission into the program, including 250 hours of direct patient contact hours and PA shadowing hours.
 Qualified candidates who apply through the affiliation agreement are guaranteed an admissions interview.